 On the Overviews page, SQL Monitor presents various aggregations and summaries of its collected diagnostic data, offering a snapshot of the system activity and resource usage at the current time, or at a specific point in time.
 SQL Monitor presents relevant data at each level, as we can drill down from the server level, to the SQL Server instance and database levels, as summarized earlier in the article.

 At the SQL Server instance level, SQL Monitor displays in the Performance Diagnostics section various PerfMon counter metrics for the instance, and also snapshots of data mined from Dynamic Management Views, presented as Top queries that were executing at the specific time and the Top queries captured over the past, say, 15 minutes.

 We're going to focus on the wait statistics, because they offer a great way to understand what is causing the system to slow down, right now.

 A frequent occurrence for a DBA is to receive a phone call informing him or her that that the server is "running slow" now, or was running slow "just before I went to lunch".
 With no more specifically-defined issue on which to base their investigation, a good starting point is to review the wait statistics for instance, over the reported period of slowdown.

 In order to do this, generally speaking, the DBA would need to be capturing and saving regular snapshots of the

-For all of the more common waits, SQL Monitor will display helpful descriptive text.
-In Figure 14, the more interesting are the waits after the first, and in particular the
+For all of the common waits, SQL Monitor will display helpful descriptive text.
+In Figure 10, the more interesting are the waits after the first, and in particular the

 This suggests a possible issue, so let's drill deeper by clicking on this wait type.
 The first point to note is that on clicking on a specific wait type, below the list of waits appears detailed information about that wait type, what often causes it and possible diagnostic routes.